sergeydeg/apollo/README.md

 ### Environment variables

 Before we can run the application, we'll need to ensure that our environment variables are set up.
-Make a copy of [`.env.example`](https://github.com/jgayfer/apollo/blob/master/.env.example) as `.env`. in the root directory of Apollo.
+Make a copy of [`.env.example`](https://github.com/jgayfer/apollo/blob/master/.env.example) as `.env` in the root directory of Apollo.

 If using Docker, the only thing you'll need to provide here is your `BOT_TOKEN`.
 You can get one of these by heading over to the [Discord developer portal](https://discordapp.com/developers/applications) and creating a new application.